superduper-io/superduper/docs/hr/content/use_cases/classical_tasks/resnet_features.md

-# Building an Image Feature-Store Using Torchvision on MongoDB
+# Image Feature-Store Using Torchvision on MongoDB

 ```python
 !pip install superduperdb